Pulmonary embolism: Echocardiography

 In massive and submassive PE, dysfunction of the right side of the heart may be seen on echocardiography, an indication that the pulmonary artery is severely obstructed and the right ventricle, a low-pressure pump, is unable to match the pressure.
 Some studies (see below) suggest that this finding may be an indication for thrombolysis.
 Not every person with a (suspected) pulmonary embolism requires an echocardiogram, but elevations in cardiac troponins or brain natriuretic peptide may indicate heart strain and warrant an echocardiogram, and be important in prognosis.

 The specific appearance of the right ventricle on echocardiography is referred to as the McConnell's sign.
 This is the finding of akinesia of the mid-free wall but a normal motion of the apex.
 This phenomenon has a 77% sensitivity and a 94% specificity for the diagnosis of acute pulmonary embolism in the setting of right ventricular dysfunction.

 Prevention

 Pulmonary embolism may be preventable in those with risk factors.
-People admitted to hospital may receive preventative medication, including unfractionated heparin, low molecular weight heparin (LMWH), or fondaparinux, and anti-thrombosis stockings to reduce the risk of a DVT in the leg that could dislodge and migrate to the lungs.
+People admitted to the hospital may receive preventative medication, including unfractionated heparin, low molecular weight heparin (LMWH), or fondaparinux, and anti-thrombosis stockings to reduce the risk of a DVT in the leg that could dislodge and migrate to the lungs.

 Following the completion of anticoagulation in those with prior PE, long-term aspirin is useful to prevent recurrence.

 Treatment

 Anticoagulant therapy is the mainstay of treatment.
 Acutely, supportive treatments, such as oxygen or analgesia, may be required.
-People are often admitted to hospital in the early stages of treatment, and tend to remain under inpatient care until the INR has reached therapeutic levels (if warfarin is used).
+People are often admitted to hospital in the early stages of treatment and tend to remain under inpatient care until the INR has reached therapeutic levels (if warfarin is used).
 Increasingly, however, low-risk cases are managed at home in a fashion already common in the treatment of DVT.
 Evidence to support one approach versus the other is weak.